xavierlepretre/liquidity/docs/sphinx/src/reference/liquidity.rst

 * ``Account.create: manager:key_hash -> delegate:key_hash option ->
   delegatable:bool -> amount:tez -> operation * address``.
 Forge an
-  operation to create a new (originated) account and returns its address.
+  operation to create a new (originated) account and return its address.
 It is translated to ``CREATE_ACCOUNT`` in Michelson.
 Arguments can be labeled, in which case they can be given in any order.